xMakaco/pythia4syllo/README.md

 ### `ask_question(prompt)`

-Interact with the loaded Pythia model.
+Actually interrograte the model.
+Here the model hyperparameters can be found.

 - **Input:** `prompt` - The prompt to interact with the model.
 - **Output:** `answer` - The generated response from the model.